Microchip-MPLAB-Harmony/usb_apps_device/apps/msd_sdcard/readme.md

 Connect the hardware platform to a computer through a USB cable.
 The device should appear as a new drive on the computer named "Drive Name".
 The drive can used to store files.
 The LEDs on the demonstration board will indicate the USB state of the device.
 Refer to the [Configuring the Hardware](#config_title) section for the selected target hardware.

-**Note:** The user should ensure that the Host is not currently writing data to the media before detaching the device.
+Please note that the user should ensure that the Host is not currently writing data to the media before detaching the device.
 On a Windows computer before removing the device click on "Safely Remove Hardware" and click on "Eject Media".